-Tip: If you want to backup programs and applications to USB drive, you have to prepare a larger capacity USB with its free space at least be equal to 64GB in size.
+Tip: If you want to backup programs and applications to USB drive, you have to prepare a larger capacity USB with its free space at least 64GB.
 Otherwise, you will receive an error message which says: The drive is not a valid backup location.

 Step 3.
 Confirm your backup information and click Start Backup to backup installed software and everything else in the system partition.

 It’s pretty easy to backup all installed program in Windows 10 or earlier system with this method.
-However, Windows built-in backup and restore tool has its inherent limitation.
+However, Windows built-in backup and restore tool have its inherent limitation.

-For example, as incremental backup is not supported, a scheduled full backup will take you much space.
-Besides, Windows built-in Backup and Restore tool can only backup volumes formatted with NTFS.
+For example, as incremental backup is not supported, backing up installed programs every time with full backup will take you much space.
+Besides, it can only backup volumes formatted with NTFS.
 What’s more, it will not transfer systems and programs to dissimilar hardware.

 Therefore, if you want to have a better backup experience and a more flexible choice, you can use powerful AOMEI backupper to backup installed software in Windows 11/10/8/7/XP/Vista.

 Way 2: Easily backup installed programs via AOMEI Backupper